Italy Travel Guide

-Click the Icons to Jump to That Section
+Click Links Below to Jump to Sections

 Italian is the official language in Italy and is spoken throughout the country.
 However, being that the country is so heavily visited by tourists from all over the world, English is frequently used in some of the most popular tourist area.

 Don’t expect the locals to be fluent in English.
 They may just know a few words, and if you venture outside of touristy areas then English may not be spoken at all, especially by older generations.